-- the shape of the roof - the location of the building e.g. coa eas, strong wind area's - the insulation of the building - WH&S requirements - the manufacturers installation requirements - the compatibility of different metals that are in direct contact (see Table 2.3(A) below) the compatibility of dramage from an upper surface to a lower metal surface (see Table 2.3(B) below)
+- the shape of the roof - the location of the building e.g. coastal areas, bushfire prone areas, strong wind area's - the insulation of the building - WH&S requirements - the manufacturers installation requirements - the compatibility of different metals that are in direct contact (see Table 2.3(A) below)

+• the compatibility of drainage from an upper surface to a lower metal surface (see Table 2.3(B) below).